 Ambition for Ageing's vision for the future is to create more age-friendly places across Greater Manchester and to empower our local residents to live fulfilling lives as they age.
-Both this statement, and the way we structure our organisation, reflects our unswerving commitment to collaboration as the key to succeeding.
+We believe that a commitment to collaboration is the key to succeeding.

 We firmly believe that, for the programme to have a genuine and long-lasting impact, as many decisions as possible are made by older people themselves, within their local communities wherever practical.
 To this end, we deliberately limit the influence of our operational committee so that individual areas have maximum autonomy.

 We even involve local older people in the panel reviews that approve project applications, giving them the final say in signing-off the expenditure for new initiatives.
-Increasing the impact of closer collaboration is also the reason behind the latest revisions to our Programme Governance processes.
+Quarterly engagement panels as part of our governance give older people the chance to influence the Ambition for Ageing programme.